adicipta/adicipta/README.md

 <samp>
   My Name is Adi.
-  <br>I'm a junior software engineer, able to use Golang with Echo framework, GORM, JWT, Docker, AWS EC2.
-Now learning about Javascript with NodeJS framework.
+  <br>I'm a junior software engineer, able to use Golang for Backend with Echo framework, GORM, JWT, Docker, AWS EC2.
+Now learning about Frontend use Javascript with ReactJS framework.
 Understand about versioning control with Github.
 </samp>

 <hr>